leongdl/rusty-attachments/design/upload.md

 # JA Manifest v2 Upload Design

+> **Note:** This document contains the original prototype design.
+The production implementation is now in `storage-design.md` which provides a platform-agnostic storage abstraction with CRT and WASM backends.

 ## Overview

 Functional prototype for uploading input files to S3 Content-Addressable Storage (CAS) with support for the v2 manifest format's chunking feature.